 The Group

-2010 2009
+2011 2010

-HK\$'000 HK\$'000
+\$'000 \$'000

 Cost and net book value:

-At 1 January 21,536 15,036
+At 1 January 22,536 21,536

-Acquisition of subsidiary (note 32(a)) - 1,000

-Additions 1,000 5,500
+Additions 21,642 1,000

-At 31 December 22,536 21,536
+At 31 December 44,178 22,536

-Passenger service licences of the Group are regarded to have indefinite useful lives as there is no foreseeable limit to the period over which these assets are expected to generate cash flows for the Group.
+For those passenger service licences and transport operating rights of the Group that are regarded to have indefinite useful lives, there is no foreseeable limit to the period over which these assets are expected to generate cash flows for the Group.

-Passenger service licences have been allocated to the cash-generating unit of non-franchised transport operations for the purpose of impairment testing.
+Intangible assets that are regarded to have indefinite useful lives have been allocated to the cash-generating unit of non-franchised transport operations for the purpose of impairment testing.
 Details of impairment testing are set out in note 16 to the financial statements.